EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 Trees create health, soil stability and food security

-Additionally, deforestation contributes around 20% of global greenhouse gas emissions, exacerbating climate change by reducing the number of trees that absorb these harmful gases.
+Additionally, land use change, primarily deforestation, contributes around 12 to 20% of global greenhouse gas emissions, exacerbating climate change by reducing the number of trees that absorb these harmful gases.

 The EUDR aims to counter these harmful effects by promoting deforestation-free supply chains, helping reduce the EU's contribution to greenhouse gas emissions, protecting human rights, and ensuring that the demand for commodities does not drive further environmental harm or social injustice.